-Your first step is to enroll in a welding program.
-Top-rated welding schools can be found from Alaska to Georgia, especially in areas of the country where welders are in highest demand.
+Your first step will be to research welding programs, to eventually enroll in a welding program.
+Top-rated welding schools can be found from Alaska to Georgia, especially in areas of the country where welders are in the highest demand.
 To find the right school for you, do a little research to figure out which one best serves your end career goal.
-Take a look at the degrees and specialties offered, regional accreditation, and relationships with local businesses who hire graduates.
+Take a look at the degrees and specialties offered, regional accreditation, and relationships with local businesses that hire graduates.
 Make sure you’ll get mostly real-world education that’s up to current standards, and check whether certification is included.

 States also receive federal funding through the Workforce Investment Act to award grants to help build up a local workforce.
-And for many areas, welding is high on the list of important positions.
-Start by contacting the Workforce Development Center in your state and
+For many areas, welding is high on the list of important positions.
+Start by contacting the Workforce Development Center in your state!

 The final step to your first welding job is to get certified, which proves that you can create quality, sturdy welds that meet your job’s code.
 If your school doesn’t include certification as part of its curriculum, several organizations offer testing.
 Certifications are as varied as the type of job and cost anywhere from as little as $25 to maintain a certified welder (CW) certification, to more than $1,000 for more specialized roles.

-If an official welding school just isn’t an option for you, it’s possible to get certified the old-fashioned way – by working under an experienced welder and learning on the job.
-And while certification is required for you to get paid work as a welder, how you get certified is based solely on whether you can show up and do the work required.
+If an official welding school just isn’t an option for you, it’s possible to get certified using other methods.
+One popular option is to work under an experienced welder and learn through hands-on experience.
+And while certification is required for you to get paid work as a welder, how you get certified is based solely on if you can show up and adequately perform the responsibilities of the job position.